Taiwan Politics Database

 2000–2008 ROC president, concurrently DPP chairman (2002–2005, 2007–2008)

-President Chen served two consecutive terms after winning the ROC presidential elections in 2000 and 2004; for his 2000 inaugural address click here, for his 2004 inaugural address click here.
+Chen Shui-bian served two consecutive terms as head of state after winning the ROC presidential elections in 2000 and 2004; for his 2000 inaugural address click here, for his 2004 inaugural address click here.

 TOP HOME [◆ Presidential biographies] [Chen Shui-bian]